zzhangjii/learning-library/LabGuide300.md

+# Getting Started with Oracle Analytics Cloud (OAC)

 ![](images/300/Picture300-lab.png)
 Updated: January 4, 2019

 ## Introduction

 This lab walks you through the steps to provision an Oracle Analytics Cloud (OAC) instance and connect it to your Autonomous Data Warehouse (ADW) instance.

 **_To log issues_**, click here to go to the [github oracle](https://github.com/oracle/learning-library/issues/new) repository issue submission form.